lavingiasa/UnderwaterRaiding/GameDesignDoc.md

 + Lives are shown by hearts at the top of the screen
 + When you are shot or rammed into, you lose a heart
 + The player loses when he loses all three lives
++ Lose a heart if an enemy escapes

 ## Screenshot and Legend:
-+ ##### Menu:
-	+ There is a menu when you start the game which has two buttons: Controls and Start
-	+ The menu goes away once the game is started
 + ##### Buttons:
 	+ Start makes the game start
 	+ Controls shows the controls to the player
+	+ Exit button exits the game
+	+ Pause button pauses the game
 + ##### Actions:
 	+ None
 + ##### Screen Shot
 ![alt text](http://i.imgur.com/qG9rCIg.jpg "Game UI")
 	+ The lives are in the top left corner, represented by lives
-	+ The score is in the centre top part of the screen
+	+ The score is in the centre right part of the screen
 	+ Power ups appear out of dead bodies and can be picked up.
 These include the weapon power up, shield, +1 bomb, and bonus points
-	+ The number of bombs left are shown in the bottom left corner of the screen
+	+ The number of bombs left are shown in the top middle of the screen
 	+ The player is in the centre of the screen at the start, but be can move wherever
 	+ Enemies appear at the top of the screen
-	+ The background will most liely be a repeating coral reef
+	+ The background will most liely be a repeating coral reef or waves